otomad/OtomadHelper/README.md

 The script is redeveloped based on the original author [@Chaosinism](https://github.com/Chaosinism)'s open source code and uses the NAudio library.

-It can also be used to make YTP, Sonar Effect.
+It can also be used to make YTP, Sonar Effect, Datamosh.
 And Lyrics/Karaoke, Manual Vocaloid/Sentence Mixing, Shupelunker Tactics, etc. will be supported in the future.

 The store will be supported for downloading related templates in the future.